www.positive-palmistry.com

 Water: A hand type comprising of a rectangular palm and long fingers.

-Soft hand: They are neither lazy nor dynamic -but energy can be developed through exercise of will power -the person has fine qualities of culture and virtue.
+Soft hand: They are neither lazy nor dynamic -but energy can be developed through the exercise of willpower -the person has fine qualities of culture and virtue.

-Hard hand: This type of hand has a strong resistance to pressure and these individuals tend to have an unperceptive mind; they are filled with an immense amount of energy which is able to expand further.
-They are likely to do physical labor.
+Hard hand: This type of hand has a strong resistance to pressure and these individuals tend to have an unperceptive mind; they are filled with an immense amount of energy which can expand further.
+They are likely to do physical labour.

 Lines of the hand